 Do not grant taxpayers' money to people who want to put UK taxpayers out of work.

 There are plenty of forms to promote equality and diversity among people who claim taxpayers' grants.
-There should be something similar to say "don't put us out of work with out money".
+There should be something similar to say "don't put us out of work with our tax money".
 It seems odd to say, but the founder of Pants to Poverty had a thing against UK manufacturing which he never chose to explain - just to state.
 It's still written non a page of the Ethical Fashion Forum web site.

 So the grant was over £20,000 of taxpayers' money, a lot of low-paid graft from the founder staff and interns, and so many other favours from people all-over that could have gone to UK manufacturing.
 There were also losses of endangered-speces jobs in UK manufacturing: that is part of the equation that says whether Pants to Poverty was a disaster.